 From March 2013, Saint Potter and associated stories all have the same image used, as a quick visual identifier for communities and archives.
 At present, I use an image I scanned at home of what an old Stanley Gibbons catalogue informs me is a French stamp 'Book-binding and Rare Books' from 1953.

-'Voldemort Triumphant' features an image scanned at home of a Royal Mail stamp of 1995 - part of a set celebrating H. G. Wells.
+'Voldemort Triumphant' and 'Spiralling' feature an image scanned at home of a Royal Mail stamp of 1995 - part of a set celebrating H. G. Wells.